 We commemorate those who fought in the Vietnam War on National Vietnam War Veterans Day, March 29.
 There’s no doubt that the Vietnam War was one of the most brutal.
-In fact, over three million people were killed during the 20 years it went on.
-It was known as the Second Indochina War to Americans, and considering its long fighting time and brutality, National Vietnam War Veterans Day was created to honor all the men and women who fought during its time.
+In fact, there were over three million Vietnam War casualties during the years of battle.
+It was known as the Second Indochina War to Americans, and considering its long fighting time and brutality, National Vietnam War Veterans Day was created to honor all the Vietnam veterans who fought during its time.

 History of National Vietnam War Veterans Day

 The Vietnam War has a long history.
 It was one of the longest wars involving America.
 Starting in 1955, the war went on until 1975, making it the second-longest war, aside from the ongoing Afghanistan War.
 Over 2.7 million Americans served during this war In 1973.
 All combat and support units withdrew from Vietnam following the war, but it continued to have an impact on many of the families and people affected by the war.

 National Vietnam War Veterans Day is acknowledged on March 29 every year, honoring anyone who served during its 20-year time.
 Since respect and combat support wasn’t immediately given to those who served after the war ended because of the number of deaths, the day was founded in 2017 to finally offer that respect to everyone involved.

 Understanding that it wasn’t the soldiers’ choices to go to war, U.S. Senators Pat Toomey, R-Pa., and Joe Donnelly, D-Ind., introduced the legislation proposing the anniversary of the withdrawal of military units from South Vietnam as the date.
 It was President Donald Trump who signed the Act on March 29, calling for U.S. flags to be flown on this day to honor everyone who served during this time, whether they were in Vietnam or not.